TheAviPrasad/microsoft-graph-docs/api-reference/v1.0/api/educationclass-list-teachers.md

 ---
-title: "List teachers of class"
+title: "List teachers of an educationClass"
 description: "Retrieve a list teachers for a class.
 Delegated tokens must be members of the class to get the teacher list."
 author: "mmast-msft"
 localization_priority: Normal